DiegoCico/connecthealth/README.md

 ## Contributing

 We welcome contributions!
-Please submit pull requests or report issues to help improve **ConnectHealth**.
+Please submit pull requests or report issues to help improve **ConnectHealth**!